Scars on 45: 2010 – present

 On 3 August 2018 the band released their third studio album, Satellite Town.

 The band had scheduled a limited dates American tour in June 2020 that would feature co-vocalist Aimee Driver, but due to the COVID-19 pandemic, all scheduled performances were cancelled.
 The band pivoted to perform virtually, including a performance for Downtown Boise's "Alive After Five" music series, and for ticketed performances streaming via Zoom.
 The band has used the time on lockdown to actively write and record new music for their 4th studio album.

-In February 2021 Scars on 45 had three music credits in the movie short Patrick.
+In February 2021 Scars on 45 had four music credits in the movie short Patrick, three self penned songs "Love Can Tear Down Walls", "Soul Saver" and "Tomorrow Never Knows" and Lisa Swain Bennet's "Til Then".

+The band's original lineup reunited for a show at the Leeds Beckett Students' Union on 25 January 2025.